billg-splunk/splunk-opentelemetry-examples/collector/otel-ta/README.md

 For example:
 ![Result in O11y Cloud](img/o11y_cloud_base.png)

-### Deploy configurations for apache and nginx
+## Deploy configurations for apache and nginx

 Next we want to look at configuring configuration deployments for various apps.

 Each configuration needs to stand on its own.
-For example if a system has apache and tomcat you would need a configuration containing both receivers.
+For example if a system has apache and nginx you would need a configuration containing both receivers.
 But it can be separated from the install files.

-For our example we will create one configuration for apache and one for tomcat, and push them to uf2 and uf3 (respectively).
+For our example we will create one configuration for apache and one for nginx, and push them to uf2 and uf3 (respectively).

 To set this up let's configure the following folder structure under `/etc/deployment-apps`, using the files from [here](configuration-files):
 ```